 Appendix A: Journey to the Grocery Code 59

 Appendix B: International Comparisons 61

 United Kingdom (UK) 61

 European Union (EU) 63

 Ireland 64

 Canada 64

 Appendix C: Interactions with the Horticulture Code of Conduct 65

 Different codes deal with different problems in an industry 65

-Different codes deal with different problems in an industry Is the operation of two codes causing an uneven playing field?
+Is the operation of two codes causing an uneven playing field?
 65

-Is the operation of two codes causing an uneven playing field?
-65 66
+Are there inconsistencies between the codes?
+66

+Appendix D: Dispute Resolution in Industry Codes 67

+Appendix E: Code Arbiter Comparison 69